tonyburanzon/HotSpots/README.md

 # Profile Feature
 A different branch was created for the profile feature due to bugs.
 Look at the profile branch for more details.

+# Ticket Master Dev
+Like the profile feeature, what development that was done for the Ticket Master implementation is in the TicketMaster Branch.
+I ran into many issues with the JSON object that the TicketMaster API sent back.
+-Tony Buranzon